Yucca Flat: Nearby

-West of the dry lake bed, cresting the top of Yucca Pass, is Control Point, or CP-1, the 31600 sqft complex of buildings which contains testing and monitoring equipment for nuclear tests, and a cafeteria that seats 32.
-CP-1 overlooks both Yucca and Frenchman Flats.
+West of the dry lake bed, cresting the top of Yucca Pass, is Control Point, or CP-1, the 31600 sqft complex of buildings that contains testing and monitoring equipment for nuclear tests, and a cafeteria that seats 32.
+CP-1 overlooks Yucca and Frenchman Flats.
 Today, Control Point is the center for support of all activity at the NTS.

-A subsidence crater in nearby Area 5 is home to a number of storage containers holding contaminated scrap metal and debris, and is subject to periodic monitoring of radioactivity levels.
+A subsidence crater in nearby Area 5 is used to store containers of contaminated scrap metal and debris; its radioactivity is periodically measured.

 Nuclear testing

 Yucca Flat saw 739 nuclear tests, including 827 separate detonations.
-The higher number of detonations is from single tests that included multiple nuclear explosions occurring within a 0.1 second time window and inside a 2 km diameter circle.
+The higher number of detonations is from single tests that included multiple nuclear explosions occurring within a 0.1-second time window and inside a 2 km diameter circle.
 Sixty-two such tests took place at NTS.

 No test at Yucca Flat ever exceeded 500 kilotons of expected yield.
 Tests of larger explosions were carried out at Rainier Mesa and Pahute Mesa, as their geology allowed deeper test shafts.

 First tests

-The first test explosion at Yucca Flat came after five prior atmospheric tests at nearby Area 5 as part of Operation Ranger.
+The first test explosion at Yucca Flat came after five atmospheric tests at nearby Area 5 as part of Operation Ranger.
 On October 22, 1951, the "Able" test of Operation Buster was detonated at the top of a tower in Area 7, resulting in a nuclear yield less than an equivalent kilogram of TNT; the shot was a fizzle.
 It was the world's first failure of a nuclear device.
-Over the next two weeks, four successful tests were conducted via airdrop, with bomber aircraft releasing nuclear weapons over Area 7.
+Over the next two weeks, four successful tests were conducted by bomber aircraft that dropped nuclear weapons over Area 7.

 The first underground test at NTS was the "Uncle" shot of Operation Jangle.
-Uncle detonated on November 29, 1951 within a shaft sunk into Area 10.
+Uncle detonated on November 29, 1951, within a shaft sunk into Area 10.